Translation invariance, topology, and protection of criticality in chains of interacting anyons: Chiral symmetry and Fibonacci anyons

 \section{Chiral symmetry and Fibonacci anyons}

-In \sref{sec:PBCtorus} we noted that it was possible to distinguish between clockwise and anti-clockwise translations of the ground state of the AFM golden chain, implying that the ground state is not reflection-invariant, i.e. that it is chiral.
+In \sref{sec:PBCtorus} we noted that the ground state of the AFM golden chain has a non-zero momentum, implying that it is chiral .
 We will now explain this observation in more detail.